prebid/prebid-server-java/README.md

 The server makes the following assumptions:
 - No ranking or decisioning is performed by this server.
 It just proxies requests.
-- No huaweiAd quality management (e.g., malware, viruses, deceptive creatives) is performed by this server.
+- No ad quality management (e.g., malware, viruses, deceptive creatives) is performed by this server.
 - This server does no fraud scanning and does nothing to prevent bad traffic.
 - This server logs errors but not requests.
 - This server has no user profiling or user data collection capabilities.